viva64/pvs-studio-eclipse-examples/README.md

-# pvs-studio-eclipse-examples
+# Examples of PVS-Studio integration with Eclipse
 This repository contains examples of integrating the analysis with PVS-Studio into Eclipse CDT and displaying the analyzer messages as warnings in IDE output window.

 You can use PVS-Studio compiler monitoring (pvs-studio-analzyer) to trace compiler invocations from Eclipse CDT and run PVS-Studio analysis without modifying your build system.
 PVS-Studio log conversion tool (plog-converter) can be used to convert analyzer report to errorfile format, that is supported by Eclipse - this way analyzer messages can be displayed as warnings in the *Problems* Eclipse output window.

 The **eclipse-pvs** script contains all steps required to run the analysis and display analyzer results in Eclipse.
-This script can either be used as an external build step, or to replace the main build script.
+This script can either be used as an external build step, or to replace the project's main build command.
 To test integration of PVS-Studio report with Eclipse, open the example-1 project in Eclipse CDT and build this project.
 The analysis results will be displayed in the *Problems* window.